cruzer45/todo/README.md

 todo
 ====

-Grails + angularjs demo app.
+Grails + Vert.x + AngularJs demo app.

+This app is a mashup of the above technologies to demonstrate how they can be incorporated.